-Relative to the period prior to the GFC, there has been an increased reliance by our banks on deposits and longer term wholesale funding (including sourced from offshore markets), with less reliance on short term wholesale funding and securitised products (particularly RMBS).
+Relative to the period prior to the GFC, there has been increased reliance on raising deposits and on longer term wholesale funding (including sourced from offshore markets), with less reliance on short term wholesale funding and securitisation products (particularly RMBS).

 These developments partly reflect a reassessment of risk in the post-GFC environment.
-They might also be in anticipation of regulatory change in the post-GFC environment, including new international standards on bank liquidity to be fully implemented by 2015.
+They are also in anticipation of regulatory change in the post-GFC environment, including new international standards on bank liquidity to be fully implemented by 2015.

-The greater reliance on deposit and long term wholesale funding, and less reliance on short term wholesale funding, should enhance the stability of the Australian banking system.
+The greater reliance on deposit and long term wholesale funding, and less reliance on short term wholesale funding, enhances the stability of the Australian banking system.
 If sustained, it should enable the system to better withstand any future international liquidity shock.

-The Australian Government supported the funding of the banking system during the crisis with the introduction in October 2008 of the Guarantee Scheme for Large Deposits and Wholesale Funding.
+The Australian Government supported the funding of the banking system during the GFC with the introduction in October 2008 of the Guarantee Scheme for Large Deposits and Wholesale Funding.

 These guarantees provided the banks continued access to funds on competitive terms during the turmoil.
-They were critical in supporting a continued flow of credit.
+They were critical in supporting the continued flow of credit.

-The Guarantee Scheme for Large Deposits and Wholesale Funding were removed with effect from 31 March 2010.
+The Guarantee Scheme for Large Deposits and Wholesale Funding was removed with effect from 31 March 2010.